Roberney Caballero

-Roberney Caballero Ariosa (born November 2, 1995) is a Cuban footballer who plays as a midfielder for Cuban club Villa Clara and the Cuba national team.
+Roberney Caballero Ariosa (born 2 November 1995) is a Cuban professional footballer who plays as a midfielder for Nicaraguan club ART Municipal Jalapa and the Cuba national team.

 Club career

 Caballero scored six goals in the 2016 season, leading Villa Clara to their 14th league title.
 He was named that season's Most Valuable Player by the Football Association of Cuba.

+After defecting to the United States in 2023, Caballero signed with ART Municipal Jalapa of the Liga Primera de Nicaragua.

 International career

 Caballero represented the Cuba national under-20 team at the 2015 CONCACAF U-20 Championship, playing in all five group matches.
 He scored the opening goal in a 2–2 draw with Haiti.
 He also scored against Honduras, but the strike was ruled offside.

 He made his senior international debut on 7 October 2016, during a match against the United States.
 In what was the first friendly between the two countries since 1947, Caballero hit the post in the second half of Cuba's 2–0 defeat.

+On 29 June 2023, Caballero was among the four Cuban players who defected to the United States following their opening match of the 2023 CONCACAF Gold Cup group stage, a 1–0 defeat to Guatemala.